 - 116,000 Vietnamese die from cancer each year.

 - 73% of the total deaths account for noncommunicable diseases in Vietnam.

 - 30% of deaths nationwide account for cardiovascular disease.

 - In recent years, the top four causes of death were cerebrovascular .disease, coronary heart disease, Alzheimer’s disease, and lung cancer.

 Opportunities for foreign generic drug manufacturers in Vietnam

-- Currently, domestic companies mostly focused on producing generic drugs as they lack research and development capacity for new drugs.
+- Currently, most domestic companies are focused on producing generic drugs as they lack research and development capacity for the new drug.
 However, even in the generic drug segment, Vietnam only meets about 40% of the domestic demand.